How to Best Organize Your Digital Files

 - Course Assignment description (Biology Fruit Fly Lab Report)

 If your teachers use Google Classroom, Classroom creates a folder for you in your Google Drive.
 If not, create a folder for each class.
-You should organize all your files within the class folders.
+You should organize all your digital files within the class folders.

 You can also create sub-folders for each grading period, such as a trimester, quarter, or semester.
 If working in Google, you can easily color code the folders by class.
 There are directions for this in the video.